A 135-mile, multi-terrain run following Canada's dynamic East Coast Trail

 There is no fee for hiking the East Coast Trail and there is no National Park-type fee or membership you have to pay.
 The trail is, however, cared for by a volunteer-based charity and therefore relies heavily on donations and the free contribution of volunteers' time.
 For those planning to use the full length of the trail I therefore recommend donating on the East Coast Trail Association website or even becoming a member to help support the route.

-Why are you not running all the way to Cape St Francis?
+Why did you not run all the way to Cape St Francis?

 The East Coast Trail is a continuous trail from Cappahayden to St Johns.
 From St Johns north to Cape St Francis the trail is well developed and well maintained, however it does not run as one unbroken line and is made up of several sections.
-As such it is not currently possible to run a continuous route from Cappahayden to Cape St Francis.
+As such it is not currently possible to run a continuous route from Cappahayden to Cape St Francis (or wasn’t at the time of running).
 To follow the trail north from St Johns to Cape St Francis there are some sections where it is necessary to head back in land by road and link the different sections by other means.

 What is the record for the East Coast Trail?

-I'll be running over five days, while the current record stands at just 34hrs 40mins.
+I an the East Coast Trail over five consecutive days, while the current record stands at just 34hrs 40mins.
 The record was set by Caroline McIlroy, a Newfoundland resident, in 2015.
 You can find out more about her run here.

 What is the best time of year to run the East Coast Trail?

-There is no single best time to walk or run on the East Coast Trail – though, of course, in winter the trail is snowed over so it is certainly only a late Spring to Autumn route.
-I plan to run in August since I hope that, having had a summer's use, it will be clearer and in good condition.
-More importantly, running in August gives me plenty of time to train.
+There is no single best time to walk or run on the East Coast Trail – though, of course, in winter the trail is snowed over so it is certainly only a late Spring to Autumn route (apart from certain sections in snowshoes).
+I ran the route in late August so that, having had a summer's use, the route was clearer and in a good but worn and easy to follow condition.
+More importantly, running in August gave me plenty of time to train.
 There are good times to follow the trail to maximise your chances of seeing certain sights, though.
 Hike the East Coast Trail in late April, May and June for the chance to see icebergs.
 Hike in July and early August to see whales.

 What are the best maps to use for the East Coast Trail?

 There aren't exactly tonnes of options but you can find most maps on the East Coast Trail Association website.
-These are the maps I am using and come as several A4 pages – I advise laminating for protection on the trail.
+These are the maps I used and come as several A4 pages – I advise laminating for protection on the trail.
 Two guidebooks for the original Cappahayden–St Johns section are also available and there is a new interactive guidebook available for ipads, kindles and mobile devices, though I have not used this personally.
+For navigation, the main map was fine and there are few places that you can fo wrong.
+If you want more information on the history and so on, then the guidebooks would be a good supplement.

 How remote is the East Coast Trail?